laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

             <td><code>string</code></td>
             <td>
-                The API endpoint that can be called to retrieve the previous page of signatures. null if there is no previous page.
+                The API endpoint that can be called to retrieve the previous page of signatures. <code>null</code> if there is no previous page.
             </td>
         </tr>
         <tr>